rqlite/rqlite.io/content/en/docs/Guides/Monitoring rqlite/_index.md

 curl localhost:4001/status?pretty
 ```

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.
+The output of this endpoint could be periodically written to a monitoring system, allowing the performance of rqlite to tracked over time.

 You can also request the same status information via the CLI:
 ```